cherab/core/docs/source/available_modules.rst

      - Description
    * - `cherab-openadas <https://github.com/cherab/openadas>`_
-     - Provides utility functions for downloading `OPEN-ADAS <http://open.adas.ac.uk>`_ data and loading it into CHERAB's atomic data objects.
-This package is the default atomic data provider for CHERAB.
+     - Provides utility functions for downloading `OPEN-ADAS <http://open.adas.ac.uk>`_ data and loading it into Cherab's atomic data objects.
+This package is the default atomic data provider for Cherab.
    * - `cherab-adas <https://github.com/cherab/adas>`_
-     - Provides python wrappers to the `ADAS <http://www.adas.ac.uk/>`_ subscription packages and enables their use in CHERAB.
+     - Provides python wrappers to the `ADAS <http://www.adas.ac.uk/>`_ subscription packages and enables their use in Cherab.
 Note that you will need an ADAS subscription to use this package.
 This package is currently in the early development phase and not ready for general use.